Helping millions of people navigate the world of technology.

 Step 3: Select Clear Browsing Data.

-Although rare, Chrome’s app data can sometimes become corrupt and lead to such anomalies.
-In that case, your only option is to uninstall the browser from your device and install it again.
-This will not only delete any corrupted app data, but it will also update the browser to the most recent version.
+Although rare, Chrome’s app data can sometimes become corrupt and cause anomalies.
+So, your best option is to uninstall and reinstall the browser on your device.
+This will not only remove any corrupted app data but also update the browser to the latest version.

 If you’re using Chrome on a computer, download a fresh copy of the Chrome installer before you remove the browser.